tiffzny/tiffzny.github.io/_posts/2024-04-10-total-solar-eclipse-2024.md

 ---

-*THAT WAS INCREDIBLE.* I knew what to expect but seeing the total solar eclipse last Monday under a cloudless sky in Miramichi, New Brunswick was amazingly unexpected, incredible, unbelievable, wow.
+Ok we have to start with - *THAT WAS INCREDIBLE.* I knew what to expect but seeing the total solar eclipse last Monday under a cloudless sky in Miramichi, New Brunswick was amazingly unexpected, incredible, unbelievable, wow.
 And, I'll repeat the thing here that I've said in-person and in interviews a bunch - **it's all about the experience!**

+I was lucky enough to travel to be in the path of totality, in the middle of New Brunswick, where we had the most spectacularly clear skies - something nearly unheard-of for early April in the Maritimes!
+Hilariously, I had *very strongly considered* booking a trip to southern Texas (as many astronomers and eclipse-chasers did) where the southernmost part of the path of totality was most likely to encounter clear skies, based on past weather data.
+The weather likes to play tricks on us, though, as it ended up being that much of Texas was actually cloudy during the total solar eclipse, even dealing with thunderstorms!
+I couldn't believe it, and felt incredibly lucky for staying put here in the Maritimes.

+Where to even begin?
+The days and weeks (and years) leading up to April 8, 2024 were filled with action: planning with a nation-wide committee to get eclipse glasses to as many schoolkids as possible throughout the country, working with folks across the university and across the city to organize a local-to-Halifax eclipse-viewing event, organizing with the students, spreading awareness through community presentations and media interviews, and taking a million phone calls from folks asking "where can I buy eclipse glasses?" - and I was honoured and thrilled to be part of it all.

 SMU hosted a [similar event back in 2017](https://news.smu.ca/news/2017/8/23/smu-solar-eclipse-viewing-event-a-success) for the "Great American Eclipse", where [Halifax experienced](https://www.timeanddate.com/eclipse/in/canada/halifax?iso=20170821) roughly 48.4% of the sun being covered by the moon.

 News items:
 * Photos shared on the [SMUScience Facebook page](https://www.facebook.com/media/set/?set=a.951054597022732&type=3) of the event at SMU (April 9, 2024)